davchen51/toy_app/README.md

 ## "hello, world!"

-This is the second application for the Rails tutorial.
+This is the second application for the Rails tutorialzzz.